’90 Day Fiance’ Stars Pedro And Chantel Jimeno Are Getting A Spinoff

 Happily Ever After showcased an unforgettable dinner fight between Jimeno and Everett’s family, causing the couple’s relationship to become strained.

 Apparently, in their initial moments onscreen, the Everett family were not even aware of being filmed for 90 Day Fiance.
-According to an interview with The Atlanta Journal-Constitution, she admitted that after his visa was approved, she told her suspicious parents she was doing another unnamed reality TV show to get them on camera.
+According to an interview with The Atlanta Journal-Constitution, she admitted that after Jimeno’s visa was approved, she told her suspicious parents they were doing another unnamed reality TV show to get them on camera.

-In January, In Touch reported on a promotional video released for Happily Ever After that foreshadowed a tough road ahead for the husband and wife.
+There may be a tough road ahead for the husband and wife, judging by a Happily Ever After promotional video reported on by In Touch.

 Everett is seen saying that Jimeno has lost her trust while he is shown dancing with another woman.
 In one surprising scene, her mother Karen had pulled out a taser.